-Our Fifty Nifty fun in the USA continues with a trip to Tiny Town in Morrison, CO.
+Our Fifty Nifty fun in the USA continues with a trip to Tiny Town in Morrison, Colorado.
 Tiny Town was actually en route back from Breckenridge to Denver for our flight home so I scheduled an hour to visit this cute little place to give my own tiny one some time to run off some energy before the flight home.

 Tiny Town is located about twenty minutes outside of Denver.
 Tiny Town is a town comprised of miniature buildings and homes roughly the size of a three year old with intricate details.
 It was adorable!
 Tiny Town also has miniature steam engines that you can ride on!
 We picked that first to ensure we got to ride.
 There’s also stroller parking so super little kid friendly!
 The trains run about every half hour and take you on a tour around the town.
 You even get to see the original even smaller houses on the property that were built back in 1920.